 Obviously as this particular grilled cheese requires cooking potatoes and mochi first and then blending them, it’s a little bit more effort than your classic grilled cheese…but, if you’re dairy-free and missing cheese, you really gotta try it!
 Also, a big batch keeps well in the fridge for up to a few days – just pop in the microwave or reheat on the stove before using.

-I really hope you’ll love this grilled cheese as much as I do!
+I really hope you’ll love this Vegan Stretchy Melty Grilled Cheese as much as I do!
 It’s melty, stretchy, sticky, melts in your mouth and is absolutely perfect for sandwiching between slices of warm, crispy toast!

 Looking for more dairy-free cheese recipes?
 You might like my: